How to Measure Candidate Experience9th October 2019

 Getting honest and frank feedback is all about asking many open-ended questions and providing an environment where respondents feel safe about their privacy.

-Until recently, the best option has been to use a survey tool to collect data.
+Until recently, the best option has been to use a candidate experience survey tool to collect data and promoter score.
 But technology has made it possible to collect qualitative responses and meticulously analyze them without any heavy lifting.
 Imagine a tool that digs out the reason behind opinions and presents you with a possible fix to any issues in your process.

 Getting started with Hubert.ai is free, Sign up now and join the candidate experience revolution.